SimformSolutionsPvtLtd/SSAppUpdater/README.md

     - Use `SSAppUpdater.shared.performManualMacAppVersionCheck` to check for the latest update from the server.
 This function accepts the following parameters:
         - `url` - Provide the correct URL for the **version.xml** file, wherever it is hosted.
         - `isForceUpdate` - Boolean value checks that the user wants to force update or not.
+        - `skipVersionAllow` - This feature lets users activate the "skipVersion" functionality.
         - `completion` -  This will provide you with version information in the completion block.
     - The function will compare your current build version with the latest version available on the server.
     - If a newer version is found, an alert will be displayed.